sophiajaeger/aiwebproject3/README.md

 - Enhanced Java Client: Improved UI and additional functionalities for better multi-channel interaction.

 ## Contributing
-If you would like to contribute your own ideas, you are welcome to improve and expand BrainBite!
+If you would like to contribute your own ideas, you are welcome to improve and expand AdvetureAtlas!
 Just follow the guideline:
 1. Fork the repository
     - click the "Fork" button at the top right side of this repository to copy
 2. Clone the Forked Repository